roman-milk/roman-milk.github.io/my-prom-date.md

+===

- ****** My Prom Date ****** byJust_Plain_Bob© Kathy is a slut!
+Kathy is a slut!
 When dad does go out of town we always attend one of the parties that Kathy always manages to get us invited to and Kathy usually ends up in a bedroom making me a brand new bunch of best friends.
 We are going to another party at Phil's this Thursday and one of my new best friends told me that I should be ready for a surprise.
 Rumor has it that while Kathy is upstairs being the gangbang queen Trish is going to try and move in on Kathy's territory.
 I just might get a chance to prove that Kathy didn't lie.
 Report_Story